Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 What you can do

-We’re all about equipping you with the know-how to understand your symptoms, and we especially emphasize the specific, tangible ways to manage them.
+We’re all about equipping you with the know-how to understand your menopausal symptoms, and we especially emphasize the specific, tangible ways to manage them.
 Our goal is to empower YOU to take charge of your menopause journey, starting today.

 A quick note about product recommendations…Elektra Health is not paid to feature any products.
 We just like them and think you might too, though we can’t guarantee any results.